-When you are staying in Sibiu, there a lot of options for day trips.
+When you are staying in Sibiu, there are a lot of options for day trips.
+The churches found in the towns of Cisnadie and Cisnadioara are just two.
 The city of Sibiu is central to the region of Transylvania and a crucial transit hub.
 The main sights of this part of Romania relate to towns and villages settled by German Saxons during the middle ages, as Sibiu itself was.
 To the Saxons, Transylvania was known as Siebenburgen, referring to the seven fortified towns of the region which included modern cities Sibiu and Brasov.

 While the regional name only referred to seven towns, there were many, many more villages with fortifications.
 Today, a new list of seven exists in the form of the UNESCO world heritage site “Villages with Fortified Churches in Transylvania”.
 These small villages, like Biertan and Prejmer, are home to examples of well-preserved medieval fortified churches.